 Compounding the problem was the fact that China, which had previously produced approximately half of the world’s face masks, had stopped exports due to COVID-19s impact on their own country.

 The converting industry had all the demand it could handle, but would manufacturers be flexible enough to provide the required supply?
 Three contract converters answered the question with a resounding yes.

-Strouse ups capacity to 2.5 millions masks and 250,000 face shields per week
+Strouse ups capacity to 2.5 million masks and 250,000 face shields per week

 Strouse Corporation, a contract converter that takes flexible materials and changes them from a roll form to a discrete part, lived up to their “more than tape” motto when the pandemic took hold.